- Commenting Policy

 Pachamama Alliance is committed to the privacy of our donors and people who visit our website.
 Outlined here are the policies we use to protect your privacy and safeguard any information you entrust to us.

 1. If you make a contribution, we collect your name, email, the amount and date of the donation.
 If you provide it, we also maintain your address and telephone number.
 If you register for an event online, we collect your email address, and if provided, your name, address and telephone number.

-3. The names of donors are kept in a secure database to send thank you and tax letters.
+3. The names and addresses of donors are kept in a secure database to send thank you and tax letters.
 Your email address is added to our email list.
-We email a monthly newsletter, as well as periodic event invitations.
-If you ever decide you do not want these updates, you can request to be removed from the list by replying to the email with the request to be removed, or by emailing the request to be removed to email@example.com.
+We email periodic newsletters, updates, fundraising appeals and event invitations.
+If you ever decide you do not want to receive email, you can request to be removed from the list by clicking Unsubscribe at the bottom of the email, or by emailing the request to be removed to firstname.lastname@example.org.